When are you entitled to paid leave?

 If you are on notice, you are entitled to unpaid leave to look for a new job for one half-day a week during this period.
 It is irrelevant whether your employer or you have terminated your employment.

-If you are studying at work, you must first agree with your employer whether he agrees with your studies and sees them as an improvement in the qualifications necessary for your position.
+If you are studying at work, you must first agree with your employer whether he agrees to your study and sees it as an increase in the qualifications necessary for your position.
 If this is the case, you are entitled to time off work with pay equal to your average earnings:

 • to the extent necessary to attend classes, teaching or training,